Washington Burns, MD

 Ouida Joi Cooper-Rodriguez, MA

-Ouida Joi Cooper-Rodriguez joined PJC in April 2004 and currently serves as Executive Consultant, after serving as Deputy Executive Director for over 10 years.
+Ouida Joi Cooper-Rodriguez joined PJC in April 2004 and currently serves as the Interim Deputy Executive Director, after previously serving as Deputy Executive Director for over 10 years.
 During her time at PJC, she has also served as Program Director and Operations Director.
 In her current role, she is part of the Executive Team and supports operations and the delivery of a variety of programs that provide much needed services to adults, children, youth, and families in West Oakland, and the greater Bay Area.
 Ouida provides long-term planning and management in the areas of finance, human resources, development, and compliance, as well as supports the Executive Director in community relations and Board administration.
 She has an MA in Management and a BA in Behavioral Science/Psychology (Magna Cum Laude).
-She is currently pursuing joint degrees - an MSW and EdD.
-Ouida is a member of the Grant Professionals Association, Association of Fundraising Professionals, and the National Association of Social Workers.
+She is currently pursuing a Doctor of Business Administration (DBA) in Nonprofit Leadership & Management.
 Ouida is a veteran of the United States Air Force and the Army National Guard.